Obituary of Charles R. Oursler

 Chuck’s love of sports and his fine-tuned sense of humor were defining characteristics, along with his intense pursuit of integrity and excellence in his professional life.
 Chuck was an avid Chargers football fan, as well as a long-time follower of the L.A.
 Dodgers baseball team.
 Chuck liked to say that he always admired and respected a winner.
 Chuck was generous with his time in the service of others, including his long-time participation in the Kiwanis Club and later, the Miramar Rotary club.
 Chuck loved learning about aviation and history, particularly involving the World War II era.
 Another passion of Chuck’s was vintage cars and the roads they once travelled, especially the famous and historic Route 66.

 Chuck is survived by his beloved wife of 21 years, Gitty Oursler.
 Chuck’s other closest surviving family members include his sister-in-law and brother-in-law, Ziband and Len Zelazny, as well as his niece and nephew Sara and Randy Tweed, all of San Diego.
-There is also his brother-in-law Mahmood Roozbehan, who lives in Sydney, Australia, along with Chuck and Gitty’s two nephews Siovash and Arash.To send flowers to the family of Charles Oursler, please visit Tribute Store
+There is also his brother-in-law Mahmood Roozbehan, who lives in Sydney, Australia, along with Chuck and Gitty’s two nephews Siovash and Arash.To send flowers to the family or plant a tree in memory of Charles Oursler, please visit Tribute Store